skupperproject/refdog/input/commands/token-issue.md

 - <h4 id="redemptions-allowed">--redemptions-allowed <span class="option-info">integer</span></h4>

-  The number of times a token for this grant can be redeemed.
+  The number of times an access token for this grant can be redeemed.

   | | |
   |-|-|